We support LGBT and same-sex families

 For information regarding family formation through the use of egg donors, sperm donors, or surrogacy, please visit our assisted reproduction law page.
 The attorneys at Haas & Associates, P.A. pride ourselves on keeping up with the ever-changing landscape of rights available to same-sex individuals and couples.
 Contact us today, as the number of options available may surprise you!

 The same decision that struck down Second Parent Adoptions in North Carolina (Boseman v.
 Jarrell) in 2010, actually strengthened child custody rights for non-biological/legal same-sex parents.
 Other recent North Carolina case law has also shown a trend towards recognizing custodial rights in non-biological/non-legal parents.
 It is important for LGBT couples who are parents or looking to become parents to understand their rights and obligations regarding their children both during the relationship, and in the event that the relationship (between the parents) were to end.

 - Legal Custody: Depending on your circumstances, joint legal custody may be an available option for LGBT parents.
 For more about custody, please visit our child custody page.

 - Parenting Agreements: This agreement will lay out the parties' intentions regarding the rights and responsibilities of each parent both during the relationship, and if the relationship were to end.
 In analyzing North Carolina case law, it appears that judges have relied heavily on the existence and content of parenting agreements in making custody determinations in non-traditional families.
-For families in which both partners are intended to be parents, even if one partner is not biologically or legally related to the child, a parenting agreement is the greatest manifestation of your intent to be a two-parent family with permanent parent-child relationships between the children and both partners.
+For families in which both partners are intended to be parents, even if one partner is not biologically or legally related to the child, a parenting agreement is one of the greatest manifestations of your intent to be a two-parent family with permanent parent-child relationships between the children and both partners or same-sex spouses.

 Information for Non-Biological/Non-Legal Parents